flintlib/flint/doc/source/mpoly.rst

     Convert an array of length ``len`` of exponents ``exps2`` packed using bits ``bits2`` into an array ``exps1`` using bits ``bits1``.
-    No checking is done to unsure that the result fits into bits ``bits1``.
+    No checking is done to ensure that the result fits into bits ``bits1``.

 .. function:: void mpoly_pack_monomials_tight(ulong * exp1, const ulong * exp2, slong len, const slong * mults, slong num, slong extra, slong bits)